fergiemcdowall/search-index/docs/API.md

 ## Instantiating an index

-Once the `search-index` module is assigned to a variable you can then instantiate an index by invoking the module variable as a
+Once the `search-index` module is assigned to a variable you can instantiate an index by invoking the module variable as a Promise:
-Promise:

 ```javascript